Jordy3D/Taskplay/README.md

 It is currently targeting .NET Framework 2.0 so it should be compatible with most Windows versions.

 ## Todo (eventually)
-- Scroll over buttons to change volume
+- Scroll over buttons to change volume (currently on Middle-Click actions)
 - Media play state detection
 - ~Theme-supported Settings~
 - ~Options for showing/hiding icons~